watson-developer-cloud/speech-javascript-sdk/README.md

 ## todo

 * Solidify API
+* add an example showing alternatives
-* add an example that includes alternatives and word confidence scores
+* add an example showing word confidence scores
+* add an ajax / recognizeBlob example and then use it for stt sample app
 * enable eslint - https://github.ibm.com/fed/javascript-style-guides
 * break components into standalone npm modules where it makes sense
-* record which shim/pollyfills would be useful to extend partial support to older browsers (Promise, etc.)
+* record which shim/pollyfills would be useful to extend partial support to older browsers (Promise, fetch, etc.)
 * run integration tests on travis (fall back to offline server for pull requests)
 * more tests in general
+* better cross-browser testing (saucelabs?)
 * update node-sdk to use current version of this lib's RecognizeStream (and also provide the FormatStream + anything else that might be handy)
 * move `result` and `results` events to node wrapper (along with the deprecation notice)
 * improve docs
 * consider a wrapper to match https://dvcs.w3.org/hg/speech-api/raw-file/tip/speechapi.html
 * consider renaming recognizeBlob to recognizeFile to make the usage more obvious
-* consider an `interim` event for recognize/format/timing streams to avoid objectMode (in most cases)
-* ajax / playFile demo
-* support a "hard" stop that prevents any further data events, even for already uploaded audio, ensure timing stream also impliments this.
+* support a "hard" stop that prevents any further data events, even for already uploaded audio, ensure timing stream also implements this.
-* handle pause/resume in media element streams - perhaps just stop and then create a new stream on resume
+* handle pause/resume in media element streams - perhaps just stop and then create a new stream on resume, using the same token